widgetti/solara/solara/website/pages/documentation/getting_started/content/00-quickstart.md

 ---
 title: Solara Quickstart
-description: Get started with building web- and data-apps in pure python with Solara
+description: Get started with building web- and data-apps in pure python with Solara.
 ---

 # Quickstart